genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/10_setting_genesis_rules.md

     </process>
 </processes>
 ```
-Add the `POSITIONS_APP_TUTORIAL_NOTIFY` in the file **positions-app-tutorial-service-definitions.xml** inside your project folder **server/jvm/positions-app-tutorial-config/src/main/resources/cfg**.
+Add the `POSITIONS_APP_TUTORIAL_NOTIFY` to the file **positions-app-tutorial-service-definitions.xml** inside your project folder **server/jvm/positions-app-tutorial-config/src/main/resources/cfg**.
 Use the code below.

 ```xml
 <configuration>